hannestschofenig/tschofenig-ids/dtls13/draft-ietf-tls-dtls13.md

 ~~~~

 The ACK handshake message is used by a server to return a response to a
-client-provided message where the TLS 1.3 handshake does not foresee a
+client-provided message where the TLS 1.3 handshake does not foresee such
 return message.
 With the use of the ACK message the client is able to
 determine whether a transmitted request has been lost and needs to be
 retransmitted.
+Since the ACK message does not contain any correlation information
+the server MUST only have one message outstanding at a time.

 ##  Handshake Message Fragmentation and Reassembly